HoneyBadger123/jaketarnow.github.io/_posts/2016-09-21-DirectedStudyBlogPost3.md

 ---
 layout: post
 title: Directed Study - Post 3
-excerpt_separator: <!--more-->
+description: Device discovery via UDP multicast
+image: assets/images/pic01.jpg
 ---
 Currently all of the device discovery via the applications is using ICMP requests.
 What is the response we get back?
 As of now, I am sending a network packet and I am looking to see what I get in reply.
 If something is returned, then it is a known host.
 Some hosts ignore everything, so how will we get those devics?
-Try other protocols?<!--more--> Spoof the network?
+Try other protocols?
+Spoof the network?

 All of those items are things I am currently asking myself.
 If there is a known host, we just open a TCP connection and start listening.
 For devices that can't be found we can try a multicast via UDP.
 Such devices like Chromecast or Amazon Echo are discoverable via universal plug and play.
 The idea behind this is that I will multicast an address via a range of IPs.
 Once I get replies I can open connections between these devices.
 The entire idea for this application, is if one could execute "arp -a" from their phone.
 But, its quite difficult and non-secure to execute an arp table in iOS.
 Especially with Apple's documentation.